removingnest109/openstream/README.md

 With the prebuilt Docker Image, you will need a separate instance of mssql-server running and accessible on the host machine port 1433.

-The prebuilt Docker Image includes yt-dlp and spotdl.
+The prebuilt Docker Image includes yt-dlp.

 ## Environment Variables